 We work hard to ensure that your order is delivered ASAP!
-Over 90 precent of orders are picked, packed and dispatched within 24 hours of the order being placed.
+Orders are picked, packed and dispatched as soon as possible after your order is placed.
 Delivery times are reliant upon normal Australia Post delivery times and vary depending on where you live.
 Average delivery times are between 1-8 working days from the date of the order being shipped.
 It is important to note that orders can only be dispatched Monday to Friday.
 In major centres, using the express option can shorten delivery times.

 If I use a credit card to purchase my items can anyone else obtain my credit card details?

 We are a secure site endorsed with the GeoTrust Certificate.
 This uses the latest encryption methods to ensure security of payment.
 We do not see your credit card details when ordered online, with all transactions performed by the banking institutions.
 We do not store any credit card details, therefore additions to orders already placed will require you to phone through payment details or place a new separate order.